 Tools and Job Aids

-The Common Patient Assistance Program (PAP) Application can be used to apply for any pharmaceutical assistance program (PAP) offered by pharmaceutical companies.
+Application and companion document on how to apply for any pharmaceutical assistance program (PAP) offered by pharmaceutical companies.

 Reports and Best Practices